ADOBApps/NWChem-ih/README.md

 Put these files in your _User_ folder in Sublime Text 3 for file highlighting of NWChem input files.
 The _User_ folder can be accesed by going to menu: _Preferences > Browse Packages_.
 Usually the bottom folder will be _User_.

-All files with extension *.in or *.NWChem should now show syntax highlighting.
+All files with extension *.nw should now show syntax highlighting.
 You may have to close sublime and open it again for the changes to take effect.
 ## Snippets

 In addition to syntax highlighting, we have created a few sublime snippets to make our lives a little easier:

-1. To quickly add a variable.
-To use it type **var** followed by <kbd>Tab</kbd> to autocomplete the variable declaration.
-Keep clicking tab and it will cycle through all relevant fields.
+1. To quickly add a geometry.
+To use it type **geometry** followed by <kbd>Tab</kbd> to autocomplete the geometry section declaration.
-2. To quickly add a fix.
-To use it type **fix** followed by <kbd>Tab</kbd> to autocomplete.
-Keep clicking tab and it will cycle through all relevant fields.
+2. To quickly add a PSeudopotential Plane-Wave section.
+To use it type **pspw** followed by <kbd>Tab</kbd> to autocomplete.

 _More snippets can easily be added by copying one of the .sublime-snippet files and then modifying it._ Go [here](http://sublimetext.info/docs/en/extensibility/snippets.html) for more information on snippets.